Boston Marathon bombing: Watertown shootout

-Identification and search for suspects
+Further investigation and post-shootout search for Dzhokhar Tsarnaev

-Records on the Honda left at the scene identified the men as two brothers whose family had migrated to the United States from Kyrgyzstan seeking political asylum around 2002: 26-year-old Tamerlan Tsarnaev and 19-year-old Dzhokhar "Jahar" Tsarnaev.
+Records on the Honda left at the Watertown shootout scene identified the bombers Tamerlan and Dzhokhar "Jahar" Tsarnaev.
 The FBI released additional photos of the two during the Watertown incident.
-Early on April 19, Watertown residents received automated calls asking them to stay indoors.
+Early on April 19, investigators released the name and photo of Dzhokhar Tsarnaev to the public.
+In addition, Watertown residents received automated calls asking them to stay indoors.
 That same morning Governor Patrick asked residents of Watertown and adjacent cities and towns to "shelter in place".
 Somerville residents also received automated calls instructing them to shelter in place.

-A 20-block area of Watertown was cordoned off and residents were told not to leave their homes or answer the door, as officers scoured the area in tactical gear.
+A 20-block area of Watertown was cordoned off, and residents were told not to leave their homes or answer the door as officers scoured the area in tactical gear.
 Helicopters circled the area and SWAT teams in armored vehicles moved through in formation, with officers going door to door and searching houses.
 These actions generated discussions about the legality of searching large numbers of houses without a search warrant, with The Atlantic stating that this kind of search is legal due to exigent circumstances.
-On the scene were the FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives, Diplomatic Security Service, HSI-ICE, the National Guard, the Boston, Cambridge, Watertown Police departments, and the Massachusetts State Police.
+Agencies on the scene were the FBI; the Bureau of Alcohol, Tobacco, Firearms, and Explosives; Diplomatic Security Service; HSI-ICE; the National Guard; the Boston, Cambridge, and Watertown Police departments; and the Massachusetts State Police.
 The show of force was the first major field test of the interagency task forces created in the wake of the September 11 attacks.

 The entire public transit network and most Boston taxi services were suspended, as was Amtrak service to and from Boston.
 Logan International Airport remained open under heightened security.
-Universities, schools, many businesses, and other facilities were closed as thousands of law enforcement personnel participated in the door-to-door manhunt in Watertown.
+Universities, schools, businesses, and other facilities were closed as thousands of law enforcement personnel participated in the door-to-door search in Watertown.
 Others followed up on other leads, including searching the house that the brothers shared in Cambridge, where seven improvised explosive devices were found.

 The brothers' father spoke from his home in Makhachkala, Dagestan, encouraging Dzhokhar to: "Give up.
 You have a bright future ahead of you.
 Come home to Russia."
 He continued, "If they killed him, then all hell would break loose."
-On television, Dzhokhar's uncle from Montgomery Village, Maryland pleaded with him to turn himself in.
+On television, Dzhokhar's uncle from Montgomery Village, Maryland, pleaded with him to turn himself in.